Commutative 2-cocycles on Lie algebras: Simple Lie algebras

-The famous Zassenhaus algebra $W_1(n)$ could be realized in two different ways.
-One realization is the algebra of derivation of the divided powers algebra $O_1(n) = \set{x^i}{0 \le i \le p^{n-1}}$, where $p$ is the characteristic of the ground field, with multiplication given by
+The famous Zassenhaus algebra $W_1(n)$ can be realized in two different ways.
+One realization is the algebra of derivations of the divided powers algebra $O_1(n) = \set{x^i}{0 \le i \le p^{n-1}}$, where $p$ is the characteristic of the ground field, with multiplication given by

 of the form $O_1(n) \partial$, where the derivation $\partial \in Der(O_1(n))$ acts as follows: $\partial (x^i) = x^{i-1}$.
 Another realization is the algebra with the basis $\set{e_\alpha}{\alpha \in G}$, where $G$ is an additive subgroup of order $p^n$ of the ground field $K$, with multiplication